celinelatulipe/ThinkLikeComputer/_sources/Iteration/TheAccumulatorPattern.rst

 In the program above, notice that the variable ``accum`` starts out with a value of 0.
 Next, the iteration is performed 10 times.
 Inside the for loop, the update occurs.
-``w`` has the value of current item (1 the first time, then 2, then 3, etc.).
+``w`` has the value of the current item (1 the first time, then 2, then 3, etc.).
-``accum`` is reassigned a new value which is the old value plus the current value of ``w``.
+``accum`` is reassigned a new value: the old value plus the current value of ``w``.

 This pattern of iterating the updating of a variable is commonly referred to as the **accumulator pattern**.
 We refer to the variable as the **accumulator**.
 This pattern will come up over and over again.
-Remember that the key to making it work successfully is to be sure to initialize the variable before you start the iteration.
+Remember that the key to making it work successfully is to be sure to initialize the variable **before** you start the iteration.
 Once inside the iteration, it is required that you update the accumulator.

-Here is the same program in codelens.
+Here is the same program in CodeLens.
 Step through the function and watch the "running total" accumulate the result.

 .. codelens:: clens6_6_1